Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Experiments

 \subsection{Dataset and Evaluation Metrics}

 For news data, we use the Reuters financial news dataset \cite{ding2014using}, which we also extend to the year 2020 to cover the selected time periods.
-The dataset contains general financial news from Reuters\footnotemark{} which are \textit{not} filtered by any stock or country.
+The dataset contains general financial news from Reuters which are \textit{not} filtered by any stock or country.
 This allows the LLM to decide by itself if each article is relevant to the target portfolio.

-To generate the labels for portfolio crash, we first retrieve the price data of each constituent stock from Yahoo Finance\footnotemark{}, and calculate their daily percentage returns.
-Next, we average across these to obtain the portfolio returns for each day.
-To find portfolio crashes, we set a threshold to capture sharp falls in value \cite{kourouma2010extreme}.
-We label returns $\leq -2.0\%$ as a crash, which represents the bottom $95^{\texttt{th}}$ percentile of the overall returns series.
+To generate the portfolio crash labels, we first retrieve the price data of each constituent stock from Yahoo Finance, and calculate their daily percentage returns.
+Next, we average them to obtain the portfolio returns for each day.
+To find the portfolio crashes, we set a threshold to capture sharp falls in value \cite{kourouma2010extreme}.
+We label returns $\leq-2.0\%$ as a crash, which represents the bottom $95^{\texttt{th}}$ percentile of the overall returns series \cite{brooks2000value, weigert2016crash}.
 In addition, as the occurrences of these crashes are rare (see Table \ref{dataset}), the dataset is largely imbalanced and prediction models that predict all False (\ie no crashes) would produce a high accuracy score.
-Following works that deal with highly imbalanced classification in Object Detection \cite{padilla2020survey} and Medical Imaging \cite{vaid2022using} tasks, we use the Area Under Receiver Operating Characteristics curve (AUROC) as our metric, which can capture the trade-off between True and False Positives across all thresholds.
+Following works that deal with highly imbalanced classification in Object Detection \cite{padilla2020survey} and Medical Imaging \cite{vaid2022using} tasks, we use the Area Under Receiver Operating Characteristics curve (AUROC) as our metric, which captures the trade-off between True and False Positives across all thresholds.